 The scholarship honors the man who was instrumental in establishing the close working relationship between West Georgia's teacher education program and the Carroll County Schools.
 A Carroll County native, Mr. McGiboney served as teacher, principal, and superintendent of Carroll County Schools from 1915 through 1952.

-    Awarded to an education student with demonstrated academic ability and promise, as well as financial need.
+Awarded to a College of Education student.
+Committee will consider demonstrated academic ability and promise, as well as financial need.

 Dr. McTeer was a longtime member of Education faculty at West Georgia and is remembered as a master teacher.

 Awarded to a junior or senior Physical Education major, who demonstrates merit and leadership potential, with a minimum GPA of 2.8.
 Financial need is a secondary consideration.

 Colleagues, friends and former students of Dorothy "Dot" McNabb established this scholarship in honor of her 35-year career as a teacher and coach at West Georgia.
 "Miss Mac" was largely responsible for the development of the women's athletic program.